Make Table Rock Worthy of the View

 Current status

-Phase 1A scope drafted
+Feasibility scope drafted

 The early scope covers ownership, access, infrastructure, safety, documentation, and long-term care.

-Public materials in development
+Public input in progress

-Funding pathway being prepared
+Funding pathway opening

 Milestone path

-$50,000: Initial Fieldwork
+$50,000: Fieldwork Expansion

-$150,000: Full Phase 1A
+$150,000: Full Phase 1A Baseline

 Give what you can